Modern Slavery Statement

 • Ensuring overall terms of employment are voluntary and the right to freedom of association and collective bargaining must be respected;

-• Following all local, applicable laws pertaining to minimum age requirements, wages, the number of hours worked in a seven-day week, overtime, and benefits;
+•Following all local, applicable laws pertaining to minimum age requirements, wages, the number of hours worked in a seven-day week, overtime, and benefits;

 • Ensuring all materials incorporated into their products comply with the laws regarding human trafficking and slavery in the country or countries in which they carry on business and be able to demonstrate compliance with this requirement if requested to do so.

-Furthermore, internally within in our business, we have implemented a new payroll system this year which completes monthly minimum wage checks to ensure no one falls below this threshold.
-Further to this, our payroll team undergo external audits which randomly checks a selection of our employees payslips to again ensure compliance.
-We work with Sterling who conduct ID checks, right to work checks and DBS checks to ensure employees are compliant with UK law and suitable for the role.
-We have also commitment to the living wage foundation which not only ensures all of our employees are paid the living wage, it ensures our supply chain are also paying their staff and contractors the minimum wage.
-As part of the commitment, we are obligated to only work with suppliers and contractors who confirm to us they pay the living wage and this is confirmed through the tender/bidding process.
+Furthermore, internally within in our business, we have implemented a payroll system which completes monthly minimum wage checks to ensure no one falls below this threshold.
+Further to this, our payroll team undergo external audits which randomly checks a selection of our employee’s payslips to again ensure compliance.
+We work with an external provider who conduct ID checks, right to work checks and DBS checks to ensure employees are compliant with UK law and suitable for the role.

 Our HR and our Training and Development team provide mandatory e-learning for all employees to complete on Modern Slavery and the 2015 act every 12 months.
 Finally, we have a whistleblowing procedure in place to ensure if there are any concerns, these are raised and handled confidentially, anonymously and are fully investigated.